RadiantOblivion/Optiscaler-Client/README.md

 #### Steam Deck / Ubuntu / Fedora
 1. Download the latest `OptiscalerClient-linux-x64.tar.gz` from the [Releases](https://github.com/RadiantOblivion/Optiscaler-Client/Releases) page.
 2. Extract the contents to a folder.
 3. Run `OptiscalerClient`.
-(On Steam Deck, you can add it as a Non-Steam Game for easy access).
+(On Steam Deck, you can add it as a Non-Steam Game for easy access). \
+OR
+4. Run `chmod +x install.sh && ./install.sh` to install the app to your applications menu.

 #### Arch
 1. Download the latest `OptiscalerClient-arch-x64.tar.gz` from the [Releases](https://github.com/RadiantOblivion/Optiscaler-Client/Releases) page.